linode/docs/docs/guides/development/frameworks/grpc/using-grpc-for-remote-procedural-calls/index.md

 ## gRPC vs REST

-gRPC is often compared and contrasted with *REpresentational State Transfer* (REST).
+gRPC is often compared and contrasted with *Representational State Transfer* (REST).
 REST also uses a client-server architecture.
 Both systems are useful for implementing microservices.
 However, there are major differences between the two technologies.

 - REST does not use RPCs.
 In a RESTful system, a client sends a request to a remote *Uniform Resource Identifier* (URI).
 It later receives a response encoded in XML, HTML, JSON, or another similar format.
 The request and reply typically use HTTP/HTTPS methods such as `GET` and `POST`.
 - All browsers support REST, and it is widely used throughout the internet. gRPC has more limited web capabilities. *gRPC Web* does provide some measure of web support. (gRPC Web is explained in the [next section](/docs/guides/using-grpc-for-remote-procedural-calls/#grpc-web)).
 In general, REST is more commonly used for web applications, while gRPC is used inside internal networks. gRPC is also frequently used in embedded systems, facilitating communication between the different components of the device.
 - gRPC uses HTTP/2 and can take advantage of its inherent client-response communication model.
 This allows it to transmit requests or responses via a stream.
 REST uses HTTP version 1.1 and has to handle one request at a time using inefficient short-lived connections.
-- gRPC features better performance than REST.
+- Performance is better with gRPC compared to REST.
 It also more efficiently uses bandwidth due to its lightweight design.
-- gRPC can be quickly translated into the target programming language for the application using the `protoc` compiler.
+- gRPC can be quickly translated into the target programming language for the application using the protoc compiler.
 REST does not have an equivalent feature, although third-party tools can streamline the process somewhat.
-- REST can be implemented in HTTP without additional tools. gRPC programs require the `protoc` compiler, and the `.proto` files must be compiled into the final programming language before they can be used.
+- REST can be implemented in HTTP without additional tools. gRPC programs require the protoc compiler, and the `.proto` files must be compiled into the final programming language before they can be used.
 The client and server applications cannot be fully written or tested until the interface is defined and the auto-generated files are available.

 ## gRPC Web

 [gRPC Web](https://github.com/grpc/grpc-web) is an attempt to address the lack of web support for gRPC.
 It is a JavaScript version of gRPC that is designed for web clients. gRPC Web also requires a complex web proxy to connect to RPC services.
 It currently uses [*Envoy*](https://www.envoyproxy.io/) as the default proxy, but in-house work is in progress on a Java implementation. gRPC Web is currently a work in progress, and more language-specific frameworks are expected soon.
 For more information about how to develop gRPC Web applications, see the [gRPC Web documentation](https://grpc.io/docs/platforms/web/).

+## Create a gRPC Project in Python for Remote Procedural Calls

+This tutorial demonstrates the steps required to build a working gRPC application using Python.
+Some basic knowledge of Python is required to understand and contextualize the material.
+The simple *Teams* application accepts an incoming request from a client that contains the name of a city.
+It uses the city name to retrieve the name of the fictitious sports team that is located there from its internal dictionary.
+Finally, it transmits a multi-field message back to the client containing the name of the city and the nickname of the team.

+This simple RPC application accepts a single request and returns a single response.
+No streams are involved in this application, but the guide explains how a stream-based method could work in each step.
+Both the server and client are implemented in Python, but any one of the supported languages could potentially be used on either side.
+Also, both the server and client here run on the same server in different code spaces.
+A more realistic server application would probably pull its data from an external database rather than a hard-coded dictionary.

+Extensive information about using gRPC with Python can be found in [gRPC's Python Documentation](https://grpc.io/docs/languages/python/).
+This page contains links to a series of resources, including the gRPC Python API and a basic tutorial.

+{{< note >}}
+The following example uses an insecure communication channel between the client and the server.
+To enhance the security of gRPC applications, consult the [gRPC Authentication Documentation](https://grpc.io/docs/guides/auth/).
+{{< /note >}}

+### A Summary of the gRPC Application Creation Process

+This procedure is geared towards Ubuntu users but is generally applicable to all Linux distributions.
+The application development process follows these steps:

+1. **Install Python:** If Python is already installed on the system, skip to the second step.
+1. **Install the Python gRPC Tools:** These tools install the protoc compiler and other necessary components.
+1. **Create the Proto File and Generate the Python Stubs:** All RPC projects start with a `.proto` file containing definitions for the service interface, including the message types and methods.
+The `protoc` compiler is used to generate two infrastructure files for the client and server.
+1. **Implement the gRPC Server:** The gRPC server code launches the server and implements the methods from the service interface.
+A function is required for each method specified in the interface.
+1. **Implement the gRPC Client:** The client code includes Python stub functions to initiate a connection to the server, generate requests, and receive the responses.
+1. **Run and Test the gRPC Application:** Launch the server and start the client.
+Ensure the application generates the expected results.

-## Before You Begin
+### Before You Begin

 1. Familiarize yourself with our [Getting Started with Linode](/docs/getting-started/) guide and complete the steps for setting your Linode's hostname and timezone.